 Richard Heart’s Hex Token is a Brilliant Scam

-Hex.com should go down in the crypto textbooks as one of the greatest cryptocurrency scams in history because it is brilliantly executed and marketed.
-There are a lot of features of it that entice others to buy in for quick returns and then turn around and promote it to others.
-It’s also the only cryptocurrency that I have ever heard of to market ads in magazines, buses and taxis trying to bring in a whole new class of victims outside the regular cryptocurrency investors.
+Hex should go down in the crypto textbooks as one of the greatest cryptocurrency scams in history because it is brilliantly executed and marketed.
+There are a lot of features of it that entice others to buy in for quick returns then turn around and promote it to others, all while enriching its founder.
+It’s also the only cryptocurrency that I have ever heard of to use ads to market in magazines, buses and taxis trying to bring in a whole new class of victims outside the regular cryptocurrency investors.

 99% of cryptocurrencies are scams, so there isn’t really anything new here.
 But since this scam is marketed to a lot of people outside the cryptocurrency circles, and even a friend of mine put money in it, after researching what it was all about, I was amazed at how much it was carefully crafted to make the founder rich, entice others to buy in and not sell, and attempt to avoid legal scrutiny.

 Hex is a token on the Ethereum network executed by a smart contract and the website advertises itself as a place to earn 40% per year with “certificates of deposit.”

 You think that the 40% per year “interest” is your first clue that this is a scam?

 Hex bears a lot of similarities to the Bitconnect Ponzi scheme that failed in 2017.
 In fact, it’s almost as if the scammer behind Hex used Bitconnect as a springboard to make an improved scam.
 Hex has been very careful with marketing language and product design features to both appear legitimate and to avoid legal trouble.

 Their website even has an entire page on the Hex token dedicated to why the product isn’t a scam and generously educates the reader on what technically constitutes an illegal Ponzi scheme and a Pyramid scheme and why this product doesn’t qualify.